garrandall/popular-music-data/tracks/way-back-home-jr--walker-the-all-stars.md

 Oh, but we won't talk about that 'cause it's understood Ev'rybody sees the bad, but what about the good?
-Ooh, I'd give anything just to smell that scent
+Oh, I'd give anything just to smell that scent
 Of honeysuckle growin' on a backyard fence
 Way back home, now